2026 Oscar Winner: KPop Demon Hunters (2025) – Anime-Style K-Pop Magic with Korean Demon Lore

 KPop Demon Hunters (2025) – Anime-Style K-Pop Magic with Korean Demon Lore

 KPop Demon Hunters (2025) had been on my watchlist forever, and I finally dove in.
 What a surprise—this animated musical blends stunning visuals, catchy songs, and a fun anime-inspired story that flows smoothly from start to finish.
-It’s entertaining, thoughtful, and full of energy.
+Now a 2-time Academy Award winner including Best Animated Feature and Best Original Song ("Golden") , it's entertaining, thoughtful, and full of energy.
 Beautiful visuals, great music, and a cool mix of cultures.
 Easy 9/10 for me.

 The Plot: K-Pop Stars vs. Soul-Stealing Demons